-Communications technology, new media and theories of learning and communication are transforming the way we live and have significant implications for education.
-At this time of rapid development in educational equipment and techniques, the audio-visual service offers courses on the use of teaching media.
-Facilities exist for work with film, television, photography, teaching aids of all kinds, and programmed learning.
-Opportunities are provided for students to familiarise themselves with equipment and to take part in practical and experimental work.
+At this time of rapid development in educational equipment and techniques, the Audio-Visual Service offers loan facilities for equipment related to a variety of teaching media.
+Production facilities exist to professional standard for 16mm film, there is a fully equipped closed circuit television studio and mobile facilities as well as photographic equipment and dark room.
+There is also a comprehensive range of sound recording apparatus, reprographic facilities, teaching aids of all kinds and programmed learning materials.
+Students are encouraged to familiarise themselves with the equipment and to take part in practical and experimental work.